 I’m of two minds with this book.
-I’m glad I read it but it didn’t seem like it was written by someone who was a finalist for a Pulitzer Prize.
+I’m glad I read it but it didn’t seem like it was written by someone who won a Pulitzer Prize and many other awards.
 Awarded four stars on Goodreads.

 On one hand, this is a remarkable account of slavery in the U.S. The book follows two slaves from Georgia who run away from their despicable master to find freedom in the North.
 Their experiences traveling the Underground Railroad, while on the run from slave catchers, is the essence of the story.
 Along the way, the reader learns about differences in the way black Americans were handled in different states in the South.
 And how even those whites who felt they held little or no prejudice viewed black people as something less than they were.

 There are references to some of the insidious ways whites tried to control black populations, including sterilization programs.
 And other stories of white heroism where people risked death to hide and protect runaway slaves.
 And of course there is the expected brutality, rape, and murder that are such a big part of the story of slavery in this country.
 A rich, dark and powerful story.